Love Is Not Rude, Selfish, Or Easily Angered

 Love does not behave rudely.
 The Greek word for rudely is achemoneo, and means to assume a negative form, or to act in an unbecoming way unbecoming.
 This word has to do with proper social graces.
 A loving person will not do or say things, or assume attitudes of which later he or she will be ashamed, or that would bring shame to Jesus and to the kingdom of God.
 Love never acts in an ugly, shameful way, with crudeness, violence, off color language, or anything else disrespectful.
-A person walking in love will be diligent to do what is appropriate for the moment or the occasion.
-And love always maintains good manners in all situations.
-To get real with this one, a person walking in love will never display coarse or crude behavior in public (cursing, slang, off color language, body noises such as burping, flatulence, excessive or not enough clothing, etc.) Our present culture desperately needs some lessons in this!
+A person walking in God’s love will be diligent to do what is appropriate for the moment or the occasion.
+And God’s love always maintains good manners in all situations.
+To get real with this one, a person walking in agape will never display coarse or crude behavior in public (cursing, slang, off color language, body noises such as burping, flatulence, excessive or not enough clothing, etc.) Our present culture desperately needs some lessons in this!

 For instance, this quality allows us to keep cool when we’re not recognized for difficult work we accomplish for our company, or when someone else is recognized for work that we performed.
 It allows us to be genuinely excited when we are passed over for a promotion and some else is promoted with less skill and ability than we have.
-When love rules supreme, we lose sight of ourselves, and think of God and others first.
+When Agape rules supreme, we lose sight of ourselves, and think of God and others first.

 Love is not provoked.
 The Greek word is paroxuno and means to sharpen alongside or figuratively to exasperate.
 It means to rouse to anger.
 This is when we get upset at another’s actions or words, and we become sharp, pointed, and irritable in our responses to them.
 Anger stemming from offense is in view here as well.
 Psalm 119:165 read, Blessed are they that who love thy law, and nothing shall offend them.
 Again to quote Mrs. C. Nuzum: If I am offended, no matter how much cause I have to be offended, the problem with me is that I have not the which nothing will offend[ii].